Executing a Will

 While the administration of a basic estate of under R250 000 would often be fast-tracked to be completed within a week of letters of executorship having been lodged (which is normally within six months of the winding up process beginning) by the Master of the High Court of the relevant metro, Bassuday says there are practical considerations that cause complications in practice with larger estates.

 Divorce orders and maintenance claims in favour of an ex-spouse whom the deceased did not make provision for in his or her Will, for example, is a common example of a complication that arises often.
 "The problem is the Executor could suddenly be faced with a massive claim that can quickly eat up the residue in an estate," says Bassuday.

 This is why testators need to ensure their Wills cover for these eventualities as litigation is often the only avenue left to resolve these types of disputes – but this costs money and can push out the process for many months.
 "These types of cases often need to go to the legal route and ultimately further impact the residue of the estate," Bassuday adds.

 "We would recommend that testators think carefully when they nominate who benefits from these policies.
-Pension funds have their own rules when there is a conflict and it is important to ensure this discretion does not see money going somewhere the testator may not have wished in his will," Bassuday explains.
+Pension funds have their own rules when there is a conflict and it is important to ensure this discretion does not see money going somewhere the testator may not have wished for in his/her Will," Bassuday explains.

 Know your funds

-As pension fund beneficiaries don’t pay estate duty, the tax considerations of who is nominated also needs to be considered.
-Standard Trust Limited says the nomination of an Executor is very important, but this is often a failing of many Wills and their consequent execution in practice.
+As pension fund beneficiaries don’t pay estate duty, the tax considerations of who is nominated also need to be considered.
+The nomination of an Executor is very important, but this is often a failing of many Wills and their consequent execution in practice.